maxtyson123/MaxOS/docs/Notes.md

 - The PCI controller will also tell more general information such as class and subclass IDs, which are useful for compatibility modes
 - Once the PCI driver is set up then it becomes easy to extend the OS as in future all that needs to be done is to get the device ID and write drivers for them
 ### Base Address Registers
-- The soultion for having multiple PCI devices (two GPUS, two screens etc..) is to have a Base Adress Registers (BAR)
+- The solution for having multiple PCI devices (two GPUS, two screens etc…) is to have a Base Address Registers (BAR)
-- Base adress registers are registers in the PCI configuration space, which in a more simple way is just storing the address of a PCI device in memory
+- Base address registers are registers in the PCI configuration space, which in a more simple way is just storing the address of a PCI device in memory
 - There are two types of BARs, one is  the I/O BAR, this is for devices that communicate bit by bit e.g. mouse where the position is read from the port each interrupt
 - The I/O base address register is 4 bytes long:
 - - Lowest bit:            Type Of register: (I/O bit = 1)